Adventure finds you when least expected

-For instance, I’m in London vacationing for three weeks, renting a small less than chic 1860s terrace (row house) in an Islington neighborhood.
+We’re in London vacationing for three weeks, renting a small less than chic 1860s terrace (row house) in an Islington neighborhood.
 Suburban living — What kind of adventure is that?
 Well, I’m a city girl and for the first time I’ve embedded myself in a different culture — not staying safely with friends or protectively in hotels with amenities.
 There’s no concierge, maid service or ‘breakfast included’ amenities.
 We shop, cook in a strange kitchen, take the trash out on Wednesdays, and figure out for ourselves whether it’s best to take the tube, bus, taxi or walk to a venue.
-It’s a small adventure, but one that gives me a new understanding of life.
+It’s a small adventure, but one that brings me a new knowledge.
 Chance encounters and unexpected pleasures are everywhere.

 The more robust my curiosity, the more I adventure.
 I may never return to it, but I commit myself to the possibility of enriching my life, not necessarily success.
 Some adventures have fallen short, especially when I cannot achieve the ending I presumed was possible.
 As mother said, “That oldest girl has Cadillac expectations on a Ford budget.”